Last updated: April 17, 2023

 Change of address requires a written change form, if the change is requested in person and identity has been established the change will be processed.
 If the request is made by mail, phone or secured email the customer’s identity must be established before the change can be processed and a note will be created in corporate system.
 All information should be corrected immediately upon notice or upon verification by Zuro as needed.
 Corrections will be made to the company system whenever possible to ensure all departments have access to the same data.

 Executive Management will take all steps necessary to ensure that only employees with a legitimate business reason for knowing personally identifiable customer information shall have access to such information.
 To the extent practicable, access will be limited by computer access codes and granting limited access to areas in which sensitive customer information is retained.
-Employees will be informed at the time of their initial employment of these standards through Zuro’s Code of Ethics and orientation training on privacy of consumer financial information and periodically be reminded of these standards during training sessions at least once during each calendar year.
+Employees will be informed at the time of their initial employment of these standards through Zuro’s Code of Ethics and orientation training on privacy of customer financial information and periodically be reminded of these standards during training sessions at least once during each calendar year.
 Willful violation of this element of this policy will result in disciplinary action against the offending individual.
 Inadvertent violations will be dealt with in a manner to ensure that such violations are not repeated.

 General Restriction on the Disclosure of Customer Information